galaxyproject/admin-training/sessions/03-production-basics/ex3-nginx.md

 In `/srv/galaxy/config/galaxy.ini`, uncomment `#nginx_x_accel_redirect_base = False` and change it to `nginx_x_accel_redirect_base = /_x_accel_redirect`.
 Remember, this file is owned by the **galaxy** user so be sure to use `sudo -u galaxy` when editing it.

 Finally, (re)start:
-- your Galaxy server (`CTRL+C` followed by `sudo -Hu galaxy galaxy` or `sudo -Hu galaxy galaxy --stop-daemon && sudo -Hu galaxy galaxy --daemon`)
+- your Galaxy server (`CTRL+C` followed by `sudo -Hu galaxy galaxy` or `sudo -Hu galaxy galaxy --stop-daemon && sudo -Hu galaxy galaxy --daemon` if running as a daemon)
 - nginx using `sudo systemctl restart nginx`

 **Part 3 - Verify**

-We can verify that our settings have taken effect, beginning with the compression and caching options:
+We can verify that our settings have taken effect, beginning with the compression and caching options.
+We will use `curl` with the `-D-` option to dump the HTTP headers to standard output.

 ```console
 $ curl -D- -o null -s 'http://localhost/static/style/base.css' -H 'Accept-Encoding: gzip, deflate, sdch' -H 'Cache-Control: max-age=0' --compressed